fmadore/IWAC-overview/README.md

 ### TimelineDistribution.svelte

-A dual-axis line chart visualization that shows the growth of the database over time:
+A dual-axis line chart visualization that shows the growth of the database over time.

+Features:
 - Tracks monthly additions and cumulative totals using the "created_date" field
+- Filters display to show only data from April 2024 onward, while maintaining the total count from March 2024 backup data
+- Visual divider line between charts to clearly separate monthly additions from cumulative growth
+- Optimized spacing between charts for better readability
 - Interactive visualization with hover effects and tooltips
 - Faceted filtering by country and document type
 - Blue line with dots representing monthly additions